 Honor 8X – Software

-Huawei (and therefore Honor) has improved its EMUI software over the years, and it’s a lot less garish than years gone by.
+Huawei (and therefore Honor) has improved its EMUI interface software over the years, and it’s a lot less garish than years gone by.
 That’s not to say I wouldn’t much prefer a more stripped back, vanilla Android experience, however.
 In this instance, it’s EMUI 8.2, which is based on the now out of date Android 8.0 Oreo, rather than the newer Android Pie.

 There are still frustrations with EMUI, such as the raft of pre-installed duplicate apps for the calendar and email.
 There are also a bunch of games pre-installed.
-The HiCare app is also particularly frustrating, pushing notifications promoting a protection plan.
+The HiCare app is also particularly frustrating, continually pushing notifications promoting a protection plan.
 Other apps sound neat on paper, like the Party Mode app that can synchronise music across multiple phones.
 But then you remember the speaker on the Honor 8X is mediocre at best, so you struggle to think of why you would want to blare music out of it.

 Related: Android Pie Phones